ndemou/Out-PingStats/README.md

 Then we have one line per minute starting with the timestamp `hhmm:` Finaly one char per ping follows.
 The char is `[char](ttl+32)` (e.g. "A" for 33msec, "B" for 34msec...)

+## Note for non European users

+There's a list of IPs that are Europe centric in the code.
+Not all of them but many.
+You may wish to change them to match your continent.